siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 </pre>

 ### $TV - Set Text mode verbosity
+Sets how much information is returned in text mode.
 We recommend using Verbose, except for very special cases.
 <pre>
 $tv=0      - Silent - no response is provided
 $tv=1      - Verbose - returns OK and error responses
 </pre>

 ### $QV - Queue Report Verbosity
 Queue reports return the number of available buffers in the planner queue.
-The planner queue has 24 buffers and therefore can have as many as 24 Gcode blocks queued for execution.
-An empty queue will report 24 available buffers.
+The planner queue has 28 buffers and therefore can have as many as 28 Gcode blocks queued for execution.
+An empty queue will report 28 available buffers.
 A full one will report 0.

 Using the planner queue depth as a way to manage flow control when sending a Gcode file is actually a much better way than managing the serial input buffer.
 If you keep the planner full to about 2 blocks available it will run really smoothly.
 You also want to make sure the queue doesn't starve, say - more than 20 blocks available.

 Verbosity settings are:
 <pre>
 $qv=0      - Silent - queue reports are off
-$qv=1      - Filtered - returns reports when depth changes and is above hi water mark or below low water mark
+$qv=1      - Single - returns reports when depth changes and is above hi water mark or below low water mark
-$qv=2      - Verbose  - returns queue reports for every block queued to the planner buffer
+$qv=2      - Triple - returns queue reports for every block queued to the planner buffer
 </pre>

-You can also get a manual queue report by sending [$qr](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration#qr---queue-report)
+You can also get a manual queue report by sending [$qr](https://github.com/synthetos/TinyG/wiki/TinyG-Configuration-for-Firmware-Version-0.97#qr---queue-report)

-### $QVH - Queue Report High Water Mark
-Set high-water mark for reporting.
-Set to 20 by default.
-This is a hidden setting and will not show up in $sys listings.

-### $QVL - Queue Report Low Water Mark
-Set low-water mark for reporting.
-Set to 2 by default.
-This is a hidden setting and will not show up in $sys listings.
+_Note: In general you don't want to fill up the buffer with more than 24 commands as some Gcode blocks can occupy multiple planner buffer slots (4 are allowed)._

 ### $SV - Status Report Verbosity
 Please see [Status Reports](https://github.com/synthetos/TinyG/wiki/Status-Reports) for a discussion of $sv and $si status report settings.